henck/kofi/README.md

 $ npm install --save kofi
 ```

-You can install individual **kofi** modules by installign them with npm:
+You can install individual **kofi** modules by installing them with npm:

 ```
 $ npm install --save kofi-dispatch